 Q: Do I have to come to Smiles to get an application or turn one in?

 A: No, there are several ways to get an application.
-You can download it from this website or call us and we will mail or email it to you.
-Look on the Apply page for the different ways you can send it back to us.
-We only accept complete applications so be sure to include your proof of income, a copy of your photo ID, and a copy of your insurance card (if you have one) when you send it to us.
+You can call us and we will mail or email it to you.
+We only accept complete applications so be sure to include your proof of income, a copy of your photo ID, and a copy of your medical insurance card (if you have one) when you send it to us.